webdevDmYa/trainingRep/trainingRep/README.md

-## this branch for the training on JS
+# the branch for the training s JS